 Pakistan Monsoon Mayhem 2025: How Climate Change is Reshaping Our Seasons

-Pakistan Monsoon Mayhem 2025: When Weather Turns into Warning
+Pakistan Monsoon Mayhem 2025: When Weather Turning into Warning

-Since June 26, 2025, Pakistan has recorded over 300 rain-related deaths, most of them in Punjab province.
-According to official data, at least 727 people have been injured, 563 homes destroyed, and 428 livestock lost in Pakistan Monsoon mayhem 2025.
+Since June 26, 2025, Pakistan has recorded some 1000 rain-related deaths, most of them in Khyber Pakhtunkhwa and Punjab province.
+Moreover, over 2000 people have been injured, more than 12,500 homes have been damaged, and 6,500 livestock lost in Pakistan Monsoon mayhem 2025 so far in addition widespread destruction of crops.
+The floods have affected over 2 million people nationwide, as of September 17, 2025.

 The spillway of the Rawal Dam had to be opened after the water level reached 1,750.90 feet, forcing the authorities to issue urgent warnings to the residents.
 In Islamabad, emergency rescue teams managed to evacuate more than 40 people from flood-hit low laying areas, showcasing a rapidly growing risk to urban safety.